MadelineMulder/FRESH/README.md

 ## Contents of This Repository
 *In alphabetical order (images are not included in the following list)*

 * **Application Directory:** Contains the code for the Flask web application which hosts the routing and hurricane visualization apps
-    * **Template Directory:** Contains HTML code for Flask project homepage and sample coordinate for testing the routing app
+    * **Template Directory:** Contains HTML code for Flask project homepage and sample coordinates for testing the routing app
-    * **color.py:** Contains code for styling hurricane visualization app
+    * **color.py:** Contains code for styling the hurricane visualization app
-    * **freshenv.yml:** Contains environment for Flask projects
+    * **freshenv.yml:** Contains environment file for Flask project
-    * **main.py:** Contains code for Flask project and both routing and hurricane visualization app
+    * **main.py:** Contains code for Flask project and both routing and hurricane visualization apps
 * **CSS Directory:** contains style sheet for the FRESH project website
-* **Data Directory:** Contains data related to the FRESH Project including study area boundary files.
+* **Data Directory:** Contains data related to the FRESH Project including study area boundary files and hurricane path file.
 * **Routing Directory:** Contains reference material for the routing portion of the project including an early draft of the routing app code and reference code on how to incorporate user input
 * **About.HTML:** Contains HTML code and content for the about page of FRESH Project website
 * **Documentation.HTML:** Contains HTML code and content for the documentation page of FRESH Project website